CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 {
     "type" : "snippet",
     "category" : "newspaper",
+    "text": [
+        "your flavor text",
+        "more flavor",
+        // entries can also bo of this form to have a id to reference that specific snippet.
+        { "id" : "snippet-id", "text" : "another flavor text" }
+    ]
     "text": [ "your flavor text", "another flavor text", "more flavor" ] }
 ```